Orang Asli: Ethnogenesis

-The Semang are descendants of the Hoabinhian people, who the evidence indicates were in the Malay Peninsula between 16,000 and 8,000 years ago.
-The Senoi are, to a lesser extent, also descents of the Hoabinnhian people, but are more closely associated with the Neolithic Southern Mongoloid people who migrated into the Malay Peninsula about 2000 BC.
-Both groups speak Austroasiatic languages (also known as Mon-Khmer language).
-The Proto-Malays, who speak Austronesian languages, migrated to the area between 2000 and 1500 BC, originally from southern China.
-The Orang Asli were originally considered ethnic Malay, but reclassified as part of Orang Asli by the British colonial authorities due to the similarity of their socio-economic and lifestyles with the Senoi and Semang.
-There are various degrees of admixture within all three groups and only over time did indigenous peoples began to identify themselves under a common name "Orang Asli" as a marker of collective identity as natives distinct from the predominant ethnic groups more recently arrived to the peninsula.
+The Proto-Malays were originally considered ethnic Malay, but reclassified arbitrarily as part of Orang Asli by the British colonial authorities due to the similarity of their socio-economic and lifestyles with the Senoi and Semang.
+There are various degrees of admixture within all three groups.
+Only over time did indigenous peoples begin to identify themselves under the common name "Orang Asli" as a marker of collective identity as natives, distinct from the predominant ethnic groups more recently arrived to the peninsula.
 Orang Asli seldom associate themselves with the categories of "Negrito", "Senoi" and "Aboriginal Malays".

+The Orang Asli Negrito share a common genetic origin with East Asian people, but each can be differentiated on a finer scale.

-Semang tribals
+Semang

 According to the Encyclopedia of Malaysia, the Semang or Pangan are regarded as the earliest inhabitants of the Malay Peninsula.
 They live mainly in the northern regions of the country, and are considered to be mostly descended from the people of the Hoabinhian cultural period, with many of their burials found dating back 10,000 years ago.

-They speak the Aslian languages branch of the Mon-Khmer language which is part of the Austroasiatic language family, as do their Senoi agriculturalist neighbours.
+They speak the Aslian languages branch of the Mon-Khmer languages, which are part of the Austroasiatic language family, as do their Senoi agriculturalist neighbours.
 Most of them belong to the North Aslian language group, and only the Lanoh language belongs to the Central Aslian languages group.